 Home food preservation is fun with tasty results.
 In order to ensure a safe product and to maximize flavor and texture of the food, always use a scientifically tested recipe.
 This is essential for canning in glass jars to prevent a life-threatening illness, botulism.

-Always use a recipe tested for safety of the final product when canning!
-The USDA revised several home canning processes in 1994.
-Recipes published prior to 1994, should be checked against a current, reliable resource for safety.
-Not all recipes found on the web or in other publications are scientifically tested.
-Unsafe recipes and procedures may result in severe illness.
+Scientific testing resulted in revision to several home canning processes in 1994.
+Recipes published prior to 1994, should be compared to a current, reliable resource for safety.
+Be aware that not all recipes found on the web or in publications are scientifically tested.
+Unsafe recipes or procedures may result in serious illness or death.

 FCHS Home Food Preservation Classes: Contact your local Rutgers Cooperative Extension county office to inquire about classes.

 FCHS Master Food Preservers: These trained volunteers work with FCHS to educate the public about safe home food preservation.
 Contact your local FCHS professional to learn how to become a FMFP.